by Tessa Hall, Alan Manning & Madeleine Sumption

 In the model, past immigration is taken directly from ONS estimates, but emigration is not—it is projected based on previous immigration flows and can thus differ from published ONS figures, which have a more complex methodology and use non-public information about entries and exits at the border (and not just visa grants and expiries).

-Indeed, for 2022, our model predicted lower emigration than ONS believes actually took place.
-As a result, our model also predicted higher net migration—637,000 for 2022, compared to 606,000 in the ONS estimate.
+Indeed, for 2022 and 2023, our model predicted higher emigration than ONS believes actually took place.
+As a result, our model also predicted lower net migration—665,000 for 2023, compared to 685,000 in the ONS estimate.
 This underlines the fact that the model is not expected to predict net migration precisely.
-While the model predicts that emigration increases substantially between 2022 and 2025, if the ONS figures are correct it suggests that some of the increase in emigration took place earlier than our model anticipates.
+While the model predicts that emigration increases substantially between 2022 and 2024, if the ONS figures are correct, it suggests that the increase in emigration was lower than the model anticipates.

-With these caveats, the main scenario shows net migration falling rapidly, to around 300,000 by 2030—although there are many factors that could change this course, which are outlined more in the next sections of this report.
-This is broadly similar to pre-pandemic, pre-Brexit levels.
+With these caveats, the main scenario shows net migration initially falling rapidly, as immigration falls and emigration increases simultaneously, and then increasing slightly as emigration adjusts, to around 337,000 by 2032.
+There are many factors that could change this course, which are outlined more in the next sections of this report.
+The fact that emigration adjusts based on previous immigration means that the impact of the policy changes is much larger in the short run than the long run.
+The projected 326,000 decline in net migration from 2023 to 2032 now results exclusively from lower immigration.

 5. Net migration in the longer run